riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 </div>

 In the `beforeEach` block we login, and then create a task... this will result in a task being created which is owned by the current user.
 In our test we are then checking that the public / private button appears in the UI.

+Next, let's write the scenario for tasks the current user does not own.

 <div class="no-select-button">
 {% highlight JavaScript %}